Illinois EPA Updates CAAPP Forms: 2026 Changes Explained

 Across the revised forms, field numbering was removed, section names were standardized, and the ‘Date Prepared’ field was eliminated.
 New fields for CAAPP permit numbers and environmental contact information were also added to create consistency and reduce repetitive data entry.
 Collectively, these changes should simplify form completion, improve data quality, expedite permit issuance, and reduce the need for revisions.

-Unfortunately, General Application Forms (required with all CAAPP Permit Applications), Construction Permit forms for CAAPP Sources, and Compliance Forms have not yet been updated, and many of the original issues persist for these forms.
+Unfortunately, General Application Forms (required with all CAAPP permit applications), Construction Permit forms for CAAPP Sources, and Compliance Forms have not yet been updated, and many of the original issues persist for these forms.
 Also, keep in mind that facilities may need to work with both updated and outdated forms, requiring careful attention to formatting and submission requirements.

 2026 Updates to CAAPP Forms

-Procedural CAAPP Forms
+Updated Procedural CAAPP Forms

 Form IdentificationUpdates